3 dead, 4 hospitalized in suspected drug overdose

 “To be clear, this was not a case of a tainted drug being passed around or distributed in large volume at a large venue which could have affected even more people.
 It appears to have been isolated to a single location,” the Pittsburgh Department of Public Safety said in a statement.
 “However, police are concerned about a tainted, potentially deadly batch of drugs in the community.”

 Five of the victims were found in an apartment, one in an elevator outside the apartment and one on the street.
-The hospitalized victims’ conditions ranged from serious to critical.
+One of the hospitalized victims was listed in critical condition, while the other three were upgraded to stable.

-The apartment building said the victims were not tenants of the building, but knew someone who lived there.
+The apartment building said the victims were not tenants of the building but knew someone who lived there.